-LNG tank number one is through construction and testing, awaiting product and LNG tank number two is on plan to achieve that same status by the end of January 2015.
+LNG Tank 1 is now awaiting product.
+LNG Tank 2 is expected to achieve that same status by the end of January 2015.
 The five turbine generators are all installed and the jetty is essentially complete.
 In addition, 11 of 17 Train 2 modules have been received and installed.

 An Emerging Australian Icon

 Gorgon is a story of energy and the environment as well as technology and expertise.
 It is one of the world's largest natural gas projects and the largest single resource development in Australia's history.

 The Gorgon Project is developing the Gorgon and Jansz-Io gas fields, located within the Greater Gorgon area, between 130 and 220 kilometres off the northwest coast of Western Australia.

 It includes the construction of a 15.6 million tonne per annum (MTPA) liquefied natural gas (LNG) plant on Barrow Island and a domestic gas plant with the capacity to supply 300 terajoules of gas per day to Western Australia.